 It’s an interesting trend in a state that has had a relatively low prevalence of narrow networks.
 In 2015, 13 percent of networks in North Carolina were considered narrow compared to 83 percent in nearby Georgia, according to a study by the University of Pennsylvania.

 In contrast, our Platinum plans – which typically had the highest premiums for the highest level of benefits – were not popular.
-We reported earlier this year that fewer than three percent of our members chose those plans in 2016.
+We reported in May 2016 that fewer than three percent of our members chose those plans in 2016.
 As a result, we eliminated those plans from our 2017 offerings.

 The Big Choice: Managing Costs